 • Rebook the trip for a later date, depending on availability

 It is important to note that these rights may vary depending on the airline and the specific circumstances of the schedule change.
-Passengers should contact the airline directly to understand their options and seek compensation if necessary.

 Maximum Allowable Change Windows by Airline

 When it comes to airline schedules, it’s not uncommon for flights to experience changes.
 These changes can range from minor adjustments to significant alterations in departure or arrival times.
-Understanding the maximum allowable change windows set by each airline can help passengers be prepared and informed about potential schedule changes.

 Notifying Impacted Passengers of Changes

 When airlines need to change flight times, they have a responsibility to notify passengers who will be affected by these changes.
-This notification process is crucial to ensure that passengers are aware of any adjustments and can make the necessary arrangements.

 Methods of Notification